jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_set_print_scale.rs` - Demonstrates setting the scale of
   the worksheet page when printed.

+* `doc_worksheet_set_range_format.rs` - Demonstrates setting the format of
+  worksheet cells separately from writing the cell data.

+* `doc_worksheet_set_range_format2.rs` - Demonstrates setting the format of
+  worksheet cells when writing the cell data.

+* `doc_worksheet_set_range_format_with_border.rs` - Demonstrates setting
+  the format for a range of worksheet cells and also adding a border.

 * `doc_worksheet_set_repeat_columns.rs` - Demonstrates setting the columns
   to repeat on each printed page.